JqueryJellybeans/jquerytutorial/README.md

 1. Access the jQuery core libraries:
    * there are a few ways to do this.
 You can download the compressed and uncompressed files. jQuery has opinions on which files are better for which purposes.
-   You can find out more about that here: [jQuery downloads] (http://jquery.com/download/).
+   You can find out more about that here: [jQuery downloads](http://jquery.com/download/).
    * CDN
 1. Link to jQuery library through your HTML file:
    * First you want to link to the jQuery core library through a script tag in your HTML file.